What makes the surgical internship at VSC unique?

 - Wet labs to learn approaches and procedures

 - Working in our emergency room, interns gain exposure to primary emergency cases to keep diagnostic and client communication skills sharp.
 During these shifts, interns always have support from experienced emergency room doctors and ECC specialists in our Certified Level 1 Trauma Center.

-- Our Shelter Animal Surgery Service (SASS) is lead by our intern class.
-SASS provides low/no cost elective surgery (not just sterilizations) for 250+ rescue animals per year.
+- Our Shelter Animal Surgery Service (SASS) is led by our intern class.
+SASS provides low/no-cost elective surgery (not just sterilizations) for 250+ rescue animals per year.
 Interns get primary surgical responsibility (with supervision) exposing them to communications, diagnostics, surgery/procedure, postoperative care, and follow-up.